How to Start an Event Venue in 6 Steps

 “You have to get people to eat your product before they agree to pay for it,” O’Reilly explains.

+The next step in how to start an event venue is to figure out pricing.
 When it comes to charging your customers, you’ll need to follow the same pattern that most other businesses do: Put yourself in line with the rest of the market.

 “Know your competition.
 Who are you against?
 What are they offering?
 Go to the other venues, take a look, see what the market is and when you’re starting off, price yourself a little lower to get people into your venue first,” O’Reilly says.
 “Take a little less profit, then you can build and begin charging more when you’re established.”